 OSAMU KITAJIMA – The Early Years Boxset

-In late July 2019 Everland Music will release a mindblowing boxset with Osamu Kitajima’s first 5 highly acclaimed and superrare albums.
+In September 2019 Everland Music will release a mindblowing boxset with Osamu Kitajima’s first 5 highly acclaimed and superrare albums.

 All 5 albums are taken from the ORIGINAL MASTERS, provided by Mr. Kitajima himself.